juliotux/astropop/docs/tools/catalog/vizier.rst

 Configure a New Catalog
 -----------------------

 To configure a new catalog, you can use a `YAML <https://yaml.org/>`_ configure file, to be passed to the |VizierSourcesCatalog| class.
+See the documentation for details.
 The file must have the following structure:

 .. code-block:: yaml